keithliam/learn-kulitan-app/README.md

 - Pámaniúlat or Writing page
 - Pámanlíkas or Transribe page
 - Kapabaluan or Information page
+- Pakibaluan Té Pa or Learn More page
 - Reng Gínawa or About the Authors page
 - Settings page